Zero-OS/0-Core/docs/bootstrap/bootstrap.md

 <a id="kernel-builds"></a>
 ## Kernel builds

-On the G8OS Bootstrap Service home page all available kernel builds (commits) are listed.
+On the Zero-OS Bootstrap Service home page all available kernel builds (commits) are listed.

 You'll find them in two sections:
 - First, under **/latest-release/**, all most recent builds per branch are listed